bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is generated with the input of correct credentials and is a string of cryptic text stored using local storage/session storage to allow the server to readily verify that the client has permission to access certain data or not.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Adding authorization (login), strong password requirements, keeping software up-to-date, utiliziing https

 - [ ] Describe how web servers work.

+Physical Web servers are large computers that store code and are connected to the internet.
+They store the code/information for sites all around the world and are able to deploy that code at anytime.
+Users can direct to a server by a URL or Uniform Resource Locator which will access the specific server that holds the specific information needed.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+The pieces of the CRUD acronym - Create, Read, Update, & Delete correspond with the .post, .get, .put, & .delete methods respectively.

 ## Project Set Up